schorsch1976/blogcxx/README.md

 - Restructure the whole src folder.
 Split the tasks into manageable files that are grouped accordig to their function in the process.
 - use boost::log and boost::format for logging.
+- RSS (replace tinyxml2 with inja. we already have a templating engine)

 No more